shaficse/ML-Assignment-1-Car-Pricing/README.md

 ### Dataset Descrption

-The provide raw data contais following features-
+The provide raw data contains following features-

 - **name** : Brand name of the Car
 - **Year** : Year of the car made